Mortadella: Middle East and North Africa

-In several countries, such as Morocco, Algeria, Egypt, Iran, Iraq, Syria, Lebanon, Jordan, Palestine, the United Arab Emirates, Qatar, Saudi Arabia, and Kuwait, halal or kosher mortadella is sold, which is made from chicken, beef or turkey.
-The Siniora brand, a Palestinian brand established in Jerusalem in 1920, is the first in the region, a mortadella with sliced olives, pistachios or peppercorn.
-Lebanese Al-Taghziah is a brand that is sold around the world.
+In several countries, such as Algeria, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Morocco, Israel, Palestine, Qatar, Saudi Arabia, Syria, and the United Arab Emirates, halal or kosher mortadella is sold, which is made from chicken, beef, or turkey.
+Siniora, a Palestinian brand established in Jerusalem in 1920, is the first in the region, a mortadella with sliced olives, pistachios, or peppercorn.
+The Lebanese Al-Taghziah brand is sold around the world.

 Poland

-In Poland, mortadela slices are sometimes dipped in batter, fried and served with potatoes and salads as a quicker (and cheaper) alternative to traditional pork cutlets.
+In Poland, mortadela slices are sometimes dipped in batter, fried, and served with potatoes and salads as a quicker (and cheaper) alternative to traditional pork cutlets.

-Romania
+Rest of Europe

 In Romania, a similar cold cut is also known as parizer.
 In Hungary, a similar product is called mortadella and a plain variety called pariser, parizer or párizsi.
 The term parizer is also often used in Bosnia-Herzegovina and Croatia, while parizier is used in other territories of the Balkans.
-It mainly differs from mortadella and similar salami in that garlic is used instead of myrtle and it does not contain pieces of fat, pistachios or olives.
+It mainly differs from mortadella and similar salami in that garlic is used instead of myrtle, and it does not contain pieces of fat, pistachios, or olives.

 Russia and former Soviet Union

 In Russia and other former Soviet states, a very similar product is called doktorskaya kolbasa (Докторская колбаса, lit. 'doctor's sausage').
 However, this product is usually made from a mixture of beef and pork (sometimes beef and lamb or chicken for religious reasons) and does not include pieces of fat or myrtle; mortadella-style sausages with bits of fat are called lubitelskaya and stolichnaya.
 Instead, it is flavoured with just cardamom, sometimes coriander and nutmeg, and also traditionally contains eggs and milk, which are usually absent in traditional mortadella.
 Unlike mortadella, doktorskaya kolbasa contains lower amounts of fat and is high in proteins.

 The name "doctor's sausage" was coined in the Soviet Union in the 1930s to refer to sausages and meat products recommended by doctors to help with undernourishment and stomach problems.
-During the Soviet era, it was commonly advertised as being nutritious (due to its low-fat content) and remains popular throughout former Soviet states to the present day.
+During the Soviet era, it was commonly advertised as being nutritious (due to its low fat content) and remains popular throughout former Soviet states to the present day.